Keraskp/Software-Developer-Salary-Prediction/README.md

 - Experience (in years): The number of years of professional experience the software developer has.
 - Education Level: The highest level of education attained by the software developer.
 - Country: The country in which the developer is seeking employment.
-- Programming Languages: The programming languages the developer is proficient in.
-Multiple languages can be selected.

 ## Model